The Corporate Immigration Review: Germany

 Residence permit for the purpose of employment

-Under Section 18(1) of the Residence Act, the admittance of foreign employees depends on the requirements of the industrial location in Germany and must be made in consideration of the labour market situation and the need to combat unemployment, although international agreements remain unaffected.
+Under Section 18(1) Residence Act, the admittance of foreign employees depends on the requirements of the industrial location in Germany and must be made in consideration of the labour market situation and the need to combat unemployment, although international agreements remain unaffected.
 The grant of a residence permit is subject to explicit requirements.
-Pursuant to Section 18(2) of the Residence Act, a residence permit for the purpose of employment may only be granted to foreigners if:
+Pursuant to Section 18(2) Residence Act, a residence permit for the purpose of employment may only be granted to foreigners if:

 - there is a concrete job offer;